Bonnie Stern Food News

 Bonnie's Book Club

 Bonnie's Book Club is a labour of love.
-Nothing pleases Bonnie more than to have the opportunity to bring readers and writers together in a truly unique way that offers the rare opportunity to meet some of the country's leading authors, discuss their work and enjoy a delicious meal together.
+Nothing pleases Bonnie more than to have the opportunity to bring readers and writers together in a truly unique way that offers the rare opportunity to meet some of the country's leading authors, discuss their work and enjoy a delicious meal inspired by the book.

-We are excited to announce that Nita Prose, author of The Maid, The Mystery Guest and The Mistletoe Mystery will be coming back to our book club for her last book in the series, The Maid's Secret, in the spring!
+NITA PROSE: THE MAID'S SECRETWe are excited to welcome back Nita Prose, author of The Maid, The Mystery Guest, and The Mistletoe Mystery to celebrate her last in the series!

 Don't Worry, Just Cook